qaziabdullah/EFI-Dell-Precision-T5500/README.md

 ## What doesn’t work?

 1. Sleep is broken due to CPUSTSCSYNC not supported on Monterey.
-However, it works in Bigger.
+However, it works in Big Sur.
 2. USB 1,1.
 Blame Apple for that.
 3. Wired memory on my system stays at 10GB, dunno if that’s an issue but here we have it.
 4. Disabled CPUPM, since X5675 doesn’t have any PM SSDT or I was unable to get it working but enabling CPUPM results in low freq and cpu doesn’t go at turbo freq.